Environmental Facility Project Financing & Funding Solutions

 Environmental facility financing leverages unprecedented federal investment in green infrastructure, with EPA programs, USDA conservation funds, and specialized CDFI lending creating powerful funding opportunities for sustainability projects.

-CBO Financial structures environmental facility financing combining EPA Clean Investment funds, New Markets Tax Credits, and green bonds to minimize borrowing while maximizing environmental impact.
+CBO Financial structures environmental facility financing combining EPA Clean Investment funds, New Markets Tax Credits, and green bonds to minimize borrowing while maximizing ecological impact.

 Recycling & Waste Management Facilities Financing Solutions